 • Automates talent lifecycle engagement

-• CRM + automation for long-term pipelines
+• CRM plus automation for long-term pipelines

-• Great for internal mobility workflows
+• Good for internal mobility workflows

 Cons

-• Not focused on discrete recruiting tasks automation
+• Not focused on single-task recruiting automation

-• More investment required for strategic use
+• Needs more investment for strategic use

 HireEZ